-All of our directors regularly engage in a variety of continuing education activities, including industry conferences and seminars.
-In 2022 directors, in aggregate, participated in over 47 education activities and independent study on a broad range of topics including, but not limited to ESG, executive compensation, and remote work.
-All members of the Freehold Board are members of the Institute of Corporate Directors ("ICD").
-Four director nominees, namely Mr. Bugeaud, Mr. Kay, Mr. Romanow, and Mr. Walsh have completed the ICD Directors Education Program and each holds the ICD.D designation.
+All of our directors regularly engage in a variety of external continuing education activities, including industry conferences and seminars.
+In 2023, directors, in aggregate, participated in over 49 education activities and independent study on a broad range of topics including, but not limited to artificial intelligence, cybersecurity, governance, and climate science.
+All members of the Board are members of the Institute of Corporate Directors ("ICD").
+Five director nominees, namely Mr. Bugeaud, Mr. Kay, Ms. Lynch Proctor, Mr. Romanow, and Mr. Walsh have completed the ICD Directors Education Program and each holds the ICD.D designation.
 In addition to external educational activities, the Chair of the Board works with the Board and senior management to raise continuing education topics for discussion.
-The following table lists education topics provided by Freehold to its directors in 2022.
+The following table lists education topics provided by Freehold to its directors in 2023.

-Director Education Provided in 2022
+Director Education Provided in 2023